english-blog/english-blog.github.io/_posts/2013-10-30-blog-like-a-programmer.md

 ### What difference did it make in my writing?

-**Less Distraction** - I have the habit of previewing the blog every now and then and correcting the look and feel as I write.
+**Less Distraction** - I have the habit of previewing the blog now and then and correcting the look and feel as I write.
 This has changed.
 I write from the VIM editor in the Unix console.
 I prefer to keep it in full screen and viola - there are no distractions.
 I could concentrate only on writing.
-I actually felt that I wrote more in the console than on a web page.
-Too early to come to a conclusion.
+I felt that I wrote more in the console than on a web page.
+Too early to conclude.
 Let's wait till I post at least 50+ posts this way.
 I still have to preview and edit the blog post at the end.
 But that's now a single task after I complete the writing.

 **Feeling EPIC** - Yeah.
 Seriously.
 I fell in love with the character "Neo" in the Movie "The Matrix" when I saw it for the first time (esp. the black console with green text flowing down).
 I even wrote matrix screensavers in C, during my college days to simulate that experience on my computer.
 Those good old days are back.
 This simple act of blogging like a programmer brought back my love for programming.
 Write, Edit, Commit, Push - Viola, My blog is published.